 Phonetic changes are often the trigger for the emergence of homonymy and some types of syntactic ambiguity, mostly those caused by syncretism via morphological reduction.
 Evidently, those ambiguities are often not immediately resolved or compensated for in an obvious way.
 Past research has tried to explain the existence and even necessity of ambiguity in natural languages.
 There seem to be good reasons for the pervasiveness of ambiguity, and good reasons for a language to keep ambiguity at a minimum.
 In both cases, ease of processing and ease of production represent convincing candidates (cf. Piantadosi, Tily & Gibson 2012; Tomaschek et al. 2018).
 They are also competing motivations potentially balancing the amount of ambiguity in a language.
 Piantadosi, Tily & Gibson (2012) argue that some degree of ambiguity is required in an efficient communicative system.
 More recently, Trott & Bergen (2020) argued that, based on simulation, linguistic forms are expected to show a certain degree of ambiguity in order to provide an efficient system.
 Their simulations suggest that ambiguity caused by homophony is more common in natural languages than expected, despite the processing and efficiency advantages.
 Furthermore, homophones were shown to be smoothed out in lexically neighboring areas.

 Given the plethora of contextual information in any given communicative situation, a different reason for the perceived pervasiveness of ambiguity is that there is usually enough context to disambiguate.
 Studies like Plag, Homann & Kunter (2017) on word-final -s call into question how common perfect homophony actually is.
 The study found significant length differences, and hypothesizes that subtle phonetic differences are learned and contribute to the lexical representation of words in memory.
+Systematic phonetic differences potentially contribute to disambiguation.
 Yung Song et al. (2013), in a more lexically restricted study, did not find any such effect.
-Systematic phonetic differences potentially contribute to disambiguation, rendering ambiguity through homonymy more of a surface phenomenon.
 In a more recent study, Tomaschek et al. (2021) show that length of final -s can be modeled as having a discriminatory function depending on the lexical and phonological context.
 In other words, the duration was found to decrease with increasing contextual ambiguity.
 “Energy is not invested in a signal that creates confusion instead of clarity.”
 (Tomaschek et al. 2021: 154) This points to some degree of ambiguity sensitivity, even though it is not entirely clear what it means for ambiguity avoidance.
-Assuming the inverse of this observation is equally the case, namely that more energy is invested in a signal that creates clarity, an interesting analogical hypothesis could be formulated that word-class ambiguous lexemes are potentially reinforced by additional morpho-syntactic marking even though they are not necessarily likely to produce ambiguity.
+Assuming the inverse of this observation is equally the case, namely that more energy is invested in a signal that creates clarity, an interesting analogical hypothesis could be formulated that the word class of a word-class ambiguous lexeme is potentially reinforced by additional morpho-syntactic marking even though they are not necessarily likely to produce ambiguity.
 In that case, redundancies in marking are to be expected.

 Word class ambiguity and processing